lisphilar/covid19-sir/docs/INSTALLATION.rst

 1. Standard users
 -----------------

-Stable version of Covsirphy is available at `PyPI (The Python Package Index): covsirphy <https://pypi.org/project/covsirphy/>`__ and supports Python 3.7 or newer versions.
+Stable versions of Covsirphy are available at `PyPI (The Python Package Index): covsirphy <https://pypi.org/project/covsirphy/>`__ and supports Python 3.7 or newer versions.